Consensys/mythx-cli/docs/usage.rst

-      --swc-blacklist TEXT          A comma-separated list of SWC IDs to ignore --swc-whitelist TEXT          A comma-separated list of SWC IDs to include --solc-version TEXT           The solc version to use for compilation --help                        Show this message and exit.
+      --swc-blacklist TEXT          A comma-separated list of SWC IDs to ignore --swc-whitelist TEXT          A comma-separated list of SWC IDs to include --solc-version TEXT           The solc version to use for compilation --include TEXT                The contract name(s) to submit to MythX --help                        Show this message and exit.